Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

 Your physician will look for and treat any potential cause of a tic disorder.

 Mild tics do not require treatment unless they are socially embarrassing or interfere with your life.
 Emotional support may be important for children who feel that they are different, and psychological counseling may be helpful.
 Behavior training can be effective.
 For example, people suffering with tics may be taught to recognize that a tic is beginning and perform another movement that is incompatible with the tic.

-Severe tics can be treated with medications, such as fluphenazine, pimozide, or tetrabenazine.
+Severe tics can be treated with medications, such as fluphenazine, risperidone, or tetrabenazine.
 These medications affect certain chemical messengers in the nervous system.
-A number of other medications, including injections of botulinum toxin (Botox and others), also may be effective.
+A number of other medications, including haloperidol, pimozide, aripiprazole, clonidine and guanfacine or injections of botulinum toxin (Botox and others), also may be effective.
 Associated conditions such as attention-deficit hyperactivity disorder or obsessive-compulsive disorder may require additional, specific treatments.